multiscale/muscle3/docs/source/examples/README.rst

     examples$ export MUSCLE3_HOME=/path/to/muscle3
     examples$ make

-This will build the C++ and Fortran examples, and create a virtualenv for running the Python examples and the manager.
+This will build the C++ and Fortran examples (if you have a compiler installed), and create a virtualenv for running the Python examples and the manager.
 You can also build for each language separately, using

 .. code-block: bash